whitneyburton/portfolios/students/1701-back/erin_bassity/20170803-erin-bassity-m4.markdown

 ## Going Forward

-Beyond the obvious—-my developer skillset, the three most valuable skills I’ll take forward with me to my next job after Turing are 1) my ability to communicate well, 2) my penchant for hustle, and 3) a deep understanding the customer from many years of working as a marketing professional.
+The three most valuable skills I’ll take with me from my time at Turing are 1) test-driven development, 2) resilience/perserverence, and 3) collaborative programming (pairing).